BrennanColberg/resume/content/experience.md

 ## Art Coday for U.S. Senate
 ### Social Media Consultant
 ### 07/2018 - 08/2018
-Troubleshooted issues with political advertiser verification on preeminent social media platforms, and drafted a general localized social media campaign strategy that was never used due to the campagin's defeat in the Washington state primary.
+Troubleshooted issues with political advertiser verification on preeminent social media platforms, and drafted a general localized social media campaign strategy that was never used due to the campaign's defeat in the Washington state primary.

 ## Inglemoor Valhallabots (FRC #3268)
 ### President & Programming Lead